 To be ratified as an Affiliate member, the applicant must:

-● Currently be enrolled in the following ASTA accredited school:
+● Currently be enrolled in either of the following ASTA accredited schools:

 ● Associate Membership

 To upgrade to Associate member status, an applicant must:

 ● Participate in the CFP program.
 [See details on the About Research page]

 ● Have completed the appropriate module of an ASTA accredited school.

 An Associate member may advertise externally as a "P.S.H.
 Therapist", but not as a "Registered P.S.H. therapist" until Full membership is attained.